The longest edge in discrete and continuous long-range percolation: Proofs for the continuous model

-The following Proposition gives upper bounds for the total variation and the Wasserstein distances between the number $W(n)$ of exceedances in the observation window $B_n$ and a suitable Poisson random variable $P(n)$.
-Theorem \ref{th:MaxEdgeLRPc} is a consequence of Proposition \ref{pr:continuousCase} and the calculations in Appendix \ref{App}.
-Recall the definition of $W(n)$ from \eqref{def:NbExceed}.
+Theorems \ref{th:MaxEdgeLRPc} and \ref{thcnew} will be a consequence of Proposition \ref{pr:continuousCase} and the calculations in Appendix \ref{App}.
+The proof of Theorem \ref{prop:MaxEdgedLRPq2} is essentially a repetition of the arguments with only minor modifications.
+Recall again the definition of $W(n,r)$ from \eqref{def:NbExceed}.
+The following Proposition gives upper bounds for the total variation and the Wasserstein distances between the number $W(n,r)$ of exceedances in the observation window $B_n$ and a suitable Poisson random variable $P(n,r)$.